 They shoulder the responsibility of managing financial assets like stocks, currencies, futures, options contracts, etc., on the major global exchanges.
 Thus, a prop trader is neither a stockbroker nor a financial adviser.
 They’re only concerned with identifying the current trading trends and acting upon them to earn maximum profits.

-While some Prop firms largely use automated software, others still use a mix of automation and human involvement.
-Trading is hard, and just relying on automated trading software can brace you for a high failure rate.
+While some Prop firms predominantly use automated software, others still use a mix of automation and human involvement.
+Trading is hard, and relying on automated trading software can brace you for a high failure rate.
 What sets a highly skilled trader apart from the crowd is his ability to study the nuances and play effortlessly with changing market variables.

 - Compensation depends on merit, i.e., the knowledge gained and skills demonstrated.